Nahoon Point Nature Reserve-Where Surfers and Sharks Meet.

 But what Nahoon Point will be recognized and remembered for by many people is the shark attack that took place on another young surfer,Brandon Ainslee, and was captured on video by an Australian visitor who happened to be videoing him surfing when the attack took place.
 This video has been shown on several programs on National Geographic.
 Yes, there are Great White Sharks that patrol up and down the coast and although a human is not their natural food and a surfboard is not on their menu, it can be argued that a surfer on a board can possibly be mistaken for a big turtle or a seal, Brandon escaped with light injuries!

 Today as I visited this Nahoon Point Nature Reserve the sea was a deep blue, a couple of surfers enjoyed the glassy conditions, a big pod of Dolphin frolicked in the bay and Kelp Gulls and Cape Gannets flew lazily up and down the coast looking for the schools of Sardines that are making an early appearance this year.
 It was easy to imagine that under the water a Great White or two also moved slowly up and down the coast.

-The strange thing is that every day the surfers put on their wet suits and paddle out to surf, the sharks look for food and people walking on the beach make new footprints.
+The strange thing is that every day as the surfers put on their wet suits and paddle out to surf, the sharks look for food and people walking on the beach make new footprints in the sand.
 Who knows what the next 125 000 years holds?